-During the tour our biologists and guides explain more about the cetacean species sighted as well as other marine life and points of interest along the island.
-Additional information guides are also available aboard to add to the educational value of our tours.
+During your tour, our biologists and guides will share more information about the species we spot, along with other marine life and points of interest along the island.

 Futurismo is proud partner with the project Life Priolo, which supports and promotes the conservation of the Priolo bird (Pyrrhula murina).